jameshughes89/cs101/site/topics/sorting/sorting.rst

    :target: https://en.wikipedia.org/wiki/Selection_sort

-* It is fairly accessible, and chances are you have sorted things in real life using this algorithm
+* Selection sort is fairly accessible, and chances are you have sorted things in real life using this algorithm
 * Selection sort works by repeatedly selecting the smallest element from the collection
 * The high-level algorithm is as follows